 The first recorded death was on Jan.
 9, a 61-year-old man from the Chinese city of Wuhan who was a regular shopper at a wet market that has been identified as the source of the outbreak.

-In just five months, the total number of deaths linked to COVID-19 is now equal to the number of people who die annually from malaria, one of the most deadly infectious diseases.
+In nine months, the total number of deaths linked to COVID-19 is now double the number of people who die annually from malaria, one of the world’s most deadly infectious diseases.

-The seven-day rolling average for deaths stood at more than 4,800 per day on June 27, down from a peak of almost 7,400 per day on April 19.
+The seven-day rolling average for deaths stood more than 5,300 per day on September 27, down from a peak of almost 7,400 per day on April 19.

-Many countries have begun to lift their lockdown restrictions and allow businesses to reopen, hoping to revive struggling economies and lower unemployment rates.
-But some governments have had to pull back on reopening amid fears of a second wave of infections.
+While many countries have begun to lift their lockdown restrictions and allow businesses to reopen, hoping to revive struggling economies and lower unemployment rates, many others have reimposed measures amid second wave infections.